top of page

 The camera was designed in 1685 by Johann Zahn, however, the first photograph was taken two centuries away from this.
 Joseph Nicéphore Niépce born in 1765 in Chalon-sur-Saone, France experienced a comfortable childhood.
 Niepce developed an interest in science from his brother, Claude, who he began to work with on various experiments and inventions around the years of 1801; The discussion of using light to possibly produce an image began as early as 1793.
 1813 was the beginning of the desire for newly invented art within France, this attracted many inventors and artists, including Niépce.
 During his time in France, Niépce invented the first heliograph, this heliograph is an early photographic process producing a photo engraving on a metal plate coated with asphalt preparation, this was a large step towards the invention of the photograph.

-The Heliograph was then later developed by French painter and photographer Louis-Jacques-Mandé Daguerre, but It wasn’t until 1838 that Daguerre became comfortable showing examples of his new medium to artists and scientist in hope to find investors.
+The Heliograph was then later developed by French painter and photographer Louis-Jacques-Mandé Daguerre, but It wasn’t until 1838 that Daguerre became comfortable showing examples of his new medium to artists and scientists in the hope of finding investors.
 This led to François Arago who invested in the process of the Daguerreotype, which then gave birth to photography as we know it now.

 The invention of the photograph has brought the questions of what is seeing, and, what is not seeing?
 The act of looking is the simplest form of seeing; However, can we ever ‘just look’?
 The act of looking is ‘just what the eyes do: they open, they see the world, they close.’
 (Elkins 1996, P. 18) but looking is much more than this, there are emotions involved, to just look would eliminate these emotions and action in which an object may bring by being seen.